fembc/fembc.github.io/_posts/2015-02-23-week1-definition-of-feminism.markdown

 * What is your personal definition of feminism?
 * Do you (or do you not) identify as a feminist?
-* Why do you think so young women (including many [female celebrities](http://www.cosmopolitan.com/politics/news/a28510/misconceptions-about-feminism/)) are rejecting the term?
+* Why do you think so many young women (including many [female celebrities](http://www.cosmopolitan.com/politics/news/a28510/misconceptions-about-feminism/)) are rejecting the term?

 ####This week's must reads: